pokergeist/SwitchIR/README.md

 * ~~Add the footprint for the ItsyBitsy MCU~~.
 * ~~Put a cutout in the board to facilitate the addition of SPI Flash memory to the QT Py when mounted via  castellated pad~~s.
+* Find out where the hell the SSRelay footprints came from!
+Too small!
+Either get what goes there or upsize them on the next board version.
+The relays were the least of my concern so I didn't bother trying to mount them until now.
+I do need to check the combined current load.
+* Move the IR LEDs back.
+After bending them 90° they protrude forward a bit much.
 * Consider adding I2C UART for HC-05 Bluetooth module.
 * Add some test points for access to inaccessible pads.
 * Poll for larger pitch screw terminals.